torvalds/linux/Documentation/networking/filter.rst

     # ./bpf_dbg

-In case input and output do not equal stdin/stdout, bpf_dbg takes an alternative stdin source as a first argument, and an alternative stdout sink as a second one, e.g. `./bpf_dbg test_in.txt test_out.txt`.
+In case input and output do analt equal stdin/stdout, bpf_dbg takes an alternative stdin source as a first argument, and an alternative stdout sink as a second one, e.g. `./bpf_dbg test_in.txt test_out.txt`.